Immigration is central to many parts of New Zealand’s culture, economy, and future prospects.

-New Conservative believes that those who choose to immigrate should embrace New Zealand's culture and work hard to assimilate into their new communities.
+New Conservative believes that those who choose to immigrate should embrace New Zealand’s culture and work hard to assimilate into their new communities.
 We will ensure there is no acceptance or allowance of Sharia Law, or any other jurisdictional authority, that contravenes New Zealand’s heritage and constitution.

 New Conservative will implement a “Net Zero Immigration” policy.
 This would be for a period determined by the time taken to ease housing demand, which could be as little as 12 months, with student visas and seasonal workers excluded.
 Long-term immigration policy must be based on which occupations will be available and necessary in the future.

 New Zealand should welcome those who can invest in us and stay here long-term, so that we can integrate them fully into our communities.
-New Zealand's reliance on temporary work visas is bad for productivity, local business, and community building.
-Reducing our reliance on those visas will take the pressure off our housing market, provide long-term economic investment in stable local workforces, and lead to higher wages.
+New Zealand’s reliance on temporary work visas is bad for productivity, local business, and community building.
+Reducing our reliance on those visas will take the pressure off our housing market, provide long-term economic investment in stable local workforces, and lead to higher productivity and thus higher wages.